 Pick the appropriate link.
 I will talk through what to do if you are using Windows.
 If you are using a Macintosh click here for a page with instructions on how to download and install Java for the Mac.
 If you are using Linux I assume you don't need much help and you can just click on the Linux download and follow the instructions from their.

-To download and install the Java 2 Platform Standard Edition (J2SE) version 6.0 for Windows.
+To download and install the Java Platform Standard Edition Development Kit.

-- From the page http://www.oracle.com/technetwork/java/javase/downloads/index.html click on the "Download JDK" button in the JDK 6 Update 21 table near the top.
-(Note, the update number may be something different than 21.
+- From the page http://www.oracle.com/technetwork/java/javase/downloads/index.html click on the "Download JDK" button in the Java SE 7u45 table near the top.
+(Note, the update number may be something different than 25.
 Don't worry, about that number.
 You do not need JavaFX, Java EE, or Netbeans (unless you want to use that IDE.))

 - Select your platform.
 (Weird fact: The License Agreement includes Section Restrictions 3 which states "You acknowledge that Software is not designed, licensed or intended for use in the design, construction, operation or maintenance of any nuclear facility. " Earlier versions of Java include restrictions on using Java for software intended "for use in on-line control of aircraft, air traffic, aircraft navigation or aircraft communications.")

 - After downloading click the file icon to start the installer if it does not start automatically.

 - After downloading and installing Java I recommend also downloading and installing Eclipse, a powerful, but complex IDE OR BlueJ a simple, but not as powerful / useful IDE.
-You are free to use whatever IDE (JCreator, BlueJ, DrJava, Emacs, VI, Notepad and command line) you want, but I have support pages for Eclipse.
+You are free to use whatever IDE (JCreator, BlueJ, DrJava, Emacs, VI, Notepad and command line) you want, but I have support pages for Eclipse and BlueJ.

 - If you want to download the Java documentation.
 Go to the download page where you got the JDK.
 Expand the "Additional Resources" menu: